 Treatment for cystic fibrosis

 Treatment for CF can be intensive and time consuming.
-At present, there is no cure for CF. Treatment aims to slow progression of the condition and includes:
+At present, there is no cure for CF. Treatment aims to slow progression of the condition and can include:

 - chest physiotherapy